Emergency Room Manager

 Do most ER's accept volunteer help?
 Or do I have to be certified in some way?

-Asked by Kendall over 12 years ago
+Asked by Kendall almost 13 years ago

 Sorry it has taken such a long time to answer your question Kendall.
 Our hospital has an active volunteer program for all areas of the hospital.
 If a volunteer wants to work in the ER, there is a couple of days of training to familiarize them with the procedures and flow of the ER, and to make sure the volunteers (usually younger people) are not violating any Federal privacy laws, etc. They stop in and talk with the patients, bring them water or food if allowed, warm blankets, and some times just keep people company.
 The hospital has an active pet therapy program, and the volunteers will bring in the dogs to visit with the patients.
 Since the ER can be a somewhat uncontrolled environment, we are careful with the pets--they only come in if there is relative peace and quiet.